stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 If you do not already use version control, you should also install [Git](http://git-scm.com/) on your system.
 Git is now effectively the standard version control tool for developers.

-Version control is obviously useful for collaboration and protecting your code against loss.
-In addition, it is key to efficient testing and deployment, particularly for server applications.
-Once code is version controlled you can synchronize copies across multiple virtualenv environments and computers, deploying or rolling back versions as you require.
+Version control is obviously vital for efficiently collaborating with other programmers.
+It also enables you to copy your application to other systems for testing or deployment.

 ## Other Popular Tools ##